keithvinceparena/NEC-4203-FINAL-PROJECT/FINAL PROJECT (SAFER)/README.md

 - safety messages
 - alert conditions

 An **ESP32 microcontroller** is integrated to provide wireless communication.
 When overspeeding is detected, the ESP32 sends an alert to a mobile device through Wi-Fi.
-The proposal identifies the major system elements as follows: inputs are the two IR sensors and the Grove Light Sensor; controllers are the Arduino Uno and ESP32; outputs are the servo motor, LCD display, and phone alert system. :contentReference[oaicite:3]{index=3}
+The proposal identifies the major system elements as follows: inputs are the two IR sensors and the Grove Light Sensor; controllers are the Arduino Uno and ESP32; outputs are the servo motor, LCD display, and phone alert system.

-The block diagram in the proposal also shows the signal flow from the sensors to the Arduino Uno, then to the LCD, servo motor, ESP32, and finally to phone-based Wi-Fi alerts. :contentReference[oaicite:4]{index=4}

 ---